 Precautions while using daunorubicin and cytarabine liposome

 It is very important that your doctor check your progress at regular visits to make sure that daunorubicin and cytarabine liposome is working properly.
 Blood, heart, kidney, and liver tests are needed to check for unwanted effects before starting each cycle of treatment with daunorubicin and cytarabine liposome.

 Using daunorubicin and cytarabine liposome while you are pregnant can harm your unborn baby.
+If you are a woman who can get pregnant, your doctor may do tests to make sure you are not pregnant before starting treatment.
 Use an effective form of birth control to keep from getting pregnant during treatment and for at least 6 months after the last dose of daunorubicin and cytarabine liposome.
 Men should use an effective form of birth control during treatment and for at least 6 months after the last dose to prevent pregnancy in a sexual partner.
 If a pregnancy occurs while using the medicine, tell your doctor right away.